-In April 2006, the Cloud-Aerosol Lidar Infrared Pathfinder Satellite Observation (CALIPSO) was launched to provide measurements of clouds and aerosols and their interactions and roles in the climate system (Winker et al, 2010).
+In April 2006, the Cloud-Aerosol LiDAR Infrared Pathfinder Satellite Observation (CALIPSO) was launched to provide measurements of clouds and aerosols and their interactions and roles in the climate system (Winker et al, 2010).
 CALIPSO carries three instruments for aerosol measurement.
-The primary instrument is the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP), a new-nadir viewing two-wavelength polarization-sensitive LIDAR (Winker et al, 2009).
+The primary instrument is the Cloud-Aerosol LiDAR with Orthogonal Polarization (CALIOP), a new-nadir viewing two-wavelength polarization-sensitive Light Detection and Ranging (LiDAR) (Winker et al, 2009).
 The remaining two are passive sensors: a wide field camera and an infrared imaging radiometer (Winker et al, 2009).
 CALIPSO can determine the aerosol’s type through an algorithm by utilizing backscatter and volume depolarization ratio measurements (Omar et al. 2009).
 The algorithm takes altitude, integrated attenuated backscatter, location, surface type, and volume depolarization ratio as parameters (Omar et al 2009).
-With the addition of CALIPSO, researchers have access to more aerosol data and can better analyze aerosols’ effect on climate
+With the addition of CALIPSO, researchers have access to more aerosol data and can better analyze aerosols’ effect on climate.

-Prior to the spring of 2015, the CALIPSO science team used an IDL program written in 2007 to display CALIPSO data.
+Prior to the spring of 2015, the CALIPSO science team used an Interactive Data Language (IDL) program written in 2007 to display CALIPSO data.
 Since 2007, the program has been maintained and updated with improvements.
 However, since IDL is a proprietary language, users outside of NASA cannot easily use not customize the CALISPO visualization tool.
 In 2010, a Python program, called CloudSat and CALIPSO plotting tool (ccplot), was written to mimic the IDL program to display CALIPSO data and was used by the CALIPSO science team.
 Unlike IDL, Python is an open source language, which allows users to more easily use and change programs written in Python.
 Despite the conversion to Python, ccplot proved to be obtrusive as CALIPSO data is displayed as an unadaptable image and can only be manipulated through a command line.
 In the spring of 2015, a team at NASA DEVELOP started development of a new CALIPSO visualization tool that will address the issues of the previous CALIPSO visualization programs.
-The spring term produced a working piece of software that displayed CALIPSO data, however, the team were unable to finish implementing full user interaction with CALIPSO data.
-For this term, our team intends to finish where the spring term left off.
+The spring term provided the back end implementation that displayed the initial GUI and the three different CALIPSO plot types.

 Project Objectives:

-For the summer term, our team plans to finish implementing missing features left over from the spring term’s project and release the CALIPSO visualization tool.
+For the summer term, our team plans to continue implementing features and release the CALIPSO visualization tool for use.
 The new features added will allow users to draw shapes that mask specific aerosols and share these shapes through a database.
 Specifically, a user can trace a shape or multiple shapes in the backscattered or depolarized plots from CALIPSO data that represents a specific aerosol.
 The user can then tag the shapes with relevant data, such type of aerosol, the aerosol’s source, or the aerosol’s composition.
-When the user exports the shapes to the database, the shapes are saved in a JSON file with additional metadata, such as the time of creation and the corresponding CALIPSO data product file.
+When the user exports the shapes to the database, the shapes are saved in a JavaScript Object Notation (JSON) file with additional metadata, such as the time of creation and the corresponding CALIPSO data product file.
 When the shapes are saved in the database, the user can retrieve them using queries based on the CALIPSO data product or user generated tags.
-The code base left over from the spring term already displays L1 and L2 data products from CALIPSO.
+The code base left over from the spring term already displays level one and level two CALIPSO data products.
 However, our team will make additional improvements, such as bug fixes and code documentation, to make the CALIPSO visualization tool more reliable and user friendly.
 With these additions, researchers can better collaborate on aerosol tracking and identification.

 Study Area:

-The scope of this project is global, as the CALIPSO visualization tool can read any CALIPSO data.
+The scope of this project is global, as the CALIPSO visualization tool can read any CALIPSO curtain plot data.

 Study Period: